-Syntax .text Description The .text directive tells the assembler to begin assembling into the .text section.
+Syntax .text Description e .text directive tells the assembler to begin assembling into the .text secon.
 The .text section usually contains executable code.
-The section program counter (SPC) is set to 0, if nothing has been assembled into the .text section.
-If code has already been assembled into the .text section, the SPC is restored to its previous value in the section.
-Note that the b section or .sect at the assemble eginning of an a unless you spe). r assumes that .text is the default section.
-Therefore, ssembly, the assembler assembles code into the .text cify one of the other sections directives (.data, .entry, Example This ex ample shows th e assembly of code into the .data and .text sections.
-START .start .entry ldi ldi .text ".text", 0x809800 START 0, R0 ; Initialize R0 and R1 1, R1 va⊥ue .int 0, 1, 2, 3, 4, 5 ; integer values
+The section program unter (SPC) is set to 0, if nothing has been assembled into the .text section code has already been assembled into the .text section, the SPC is restored its previous value in the section.
+Note that the assembler assumes that .text is the default section.
+Therefore, at the beginning of an assembly, the assembler assembles code into the .text section unless you specify one of the other sections directives (.data, .entry, or .sect).
+Example This example shows the assembly of code into the .data and .text sections. .start ".text", 0x809800 .entry START START Idi 0, R0 ; Initialize R0 and R1 Idi 1, R1 .text value .int 0, 1, 2, 3, 4, 5 ; integer values